acammarat/pindol/pindol/README.md

 ## Citation

 The users of PINDOL have little formal obligations specified in the [GNU General Public License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).
 However, it is common practice in the scientific literature, to acknowledge the efforts of people that have made the research possible.
 In this spirit, please cite

+A. Cammarata, M. Dasic and P. Nicolini, *Normal Dynamics: solving Newton’s equations in the reciprocal space*, Phys.
+Rev. Lett **XX**, XXXXX (XXXX) DOI: [xxx](https://doi.org/10.1103/xxx)

- A. Cammarata, P. Nicolini, M. Dasic, T. Polcar, *XXX*, Phys.
-Rev. XXX **XXX**, XXX (XXX), DOI: [XXX](XXX)
+A. Cammarata, M. Dasic and P. Nicolini, *Sampling dynamical trajectories in the reciprocal space*, Phys.
+Rev. B **XX**, XXXXX (XXXX) DOI: [xxx](https://doi.org/10.1103/xxx)

 where the formulation used to perform normal dynamics is reported.